pikesley/timelapser/README.md

 make push-code
 ```

-## Aim the camera
+## Install code and aim the camera

 Back on the Pi, run

 ```
-make aim
+make setup
 ```

-There should now be streaming video at [https://lapsecam.local:8000/](https://lapsecam.local:8000/), so you can aim and focus your camera.
+This installs everything, then starts a webserver so that there should be streaming video at [https://lapsecam.local:8000/](https://lapsecam.local:8000/), allowing you to aim and focus your camera.

+> It pulls the sreaming server from [here](https://github.com/RuiSantosdotme/Random-Nerd-Tutorials/blob/master/Projects/rpi_camera_surveillance_system.py) - this code has no license that I could find, so I'm not directly including it here

 ## Setup the cronjobs

-There's a `make` target that creates the cronjobs:
+Once that's all configured, there's a `make` target that creates the cronjobs and starts taking photos:

 ```
 make cron